 Purdue opens its new season with the Black & Gold Intrasquad

-J Agnew completed his fifth year as Purdue men's swimming and diving assistant coach and recruiting coordinator in 2012.
+J Agnew completed his sixth year as Purdue men's swimming and diving assistant coach and recruiting coordinator in 2013.

-A record-setting 200 freestyle relay team that earned Honorable Mention All-America recognition at the NCAA Championships and five other new program benchmarks highlighted the 2011-12 season for Purdue.
-Matt Friede, Danny Tucker, Ben Wachtel and Ben Ziolkowski teamed up to post a time of 1:17.71 in a one-chance time trial opportunity at the Big Ten Championships, eclipsing the school record and earning a berth at NCAAs.
-At the national championship meet, the quartet placed 13th in preliminaries to earn Honorable Mention All-America recognition.
+The record-setting 200 freestyle relay team that earned Honorable Mention All-America recognition and five other new program benchmarks highlighted the 2011-12 season for Purdue.
+Ben Wachtel, Friede, Tucker and Ziolkowski teamed up to post a time of 1:17.71 in a one-chance time trial opportunity at the Big Ten Championships, eclipsing the school record and earning a berth at NCAAs.
+At the national championship meet, the quartet placed 13th in preliminaries to earn Honorable Mention All-America acclaim.

 Ten swimmers also represented the program at the 2012 U.S. Olympic Team Trials in Omaha.

-Senior Albert Miller broke the school record in the 100 breaststroke at the Big Ten Championships, eclipsing a mark that had stood since 2006.
+Senior Albert Miller broke the school record in the 100 breaststroke at the 2012 Big Ten Championships, eclipsing a mark that had stood since 2006.
 Four new Purdue freshman records were also established at the Big Ten Championships.
-Guillermo Blanco (100 back, 400 IM), Lyam Dias (200 IM) and Jan Petric (500 free) teamed up to give the Boilers a promising group of swimmers for future years.
+Guillermo Blanco (100 back, 400 IM), Jan Petric (500 free) and Dias (200 IM) teamed up to give the Boilers a promising group of swimmers for future years.

-A new Purdue record in the 800 free relay established by the quartet of Ben Wachtel, Andrew Starr, Brian Kiel and Drew Wolfred at the Big Ten Championships highlighted the new benchmarks established by the swimmers in 2011.
-New freshman records were also set by Matt Friede (50 & 100 free), Kiel (100 & 200 back, 200 IM) and Eduard Galdeano (200 fly) at the Big Ten Championships.
+A new Purdue record in the 800 free relay established by the quartet of Andrew Starr, Brian Kiel, Drew Wolfred and Wachtel at the Big Ten Championships highlighted the new benchmarks established by the swimmers in 2011.
+New freshman records were also set by Friede (50 & 100 free), Kiel (100 & 200 back, 200 IM) and Eduard Galdeano (200 fly) at Big Tens.